alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 ### Stack Operations
 - `ENTER`: Puts the number into the X register and pushes the stack up.
-    - Not generally necessary in the Saturnine Assembler, but can be used to push the stack up.
+    - Not generally necessary in the Jovial Assembler, but can be used to push the stack up.
 - `R^` and `Rv`: Rotate the stack up and down.
     - The order of the stack, from top to bottom, is: T, Z, Y, X
 - `X<>Y`: Swap the X and Y registers.